LASER-Robotics/laser_ugv_system/README.md

 <p>
    The Laser-Robotics is a robotics lab at the UFPB.
-We work with ground and aerial robots, we developed this plataform for academic use in the robotic subject of the Computer Enginnering program. 🚧 Does not work with multiple robots (yet...) 🚧
+We work with ground and aerial robots, we developed this plataform for academic use in the robotic subject of the Computer Enginnering program.
+   <br>🚧 Does not work with
+   multiple robots (yet...) 🚧
 </p>